IvanProdaiko94/hekdi/README.md

 ```

 ### Strategies:
-- `factory` - each time a new instance will be created.
+- `service` - each time a new instance will be created with `new` keyword.
+- `factory` - return the result of plain function call.
 - `singleton` - only one instance will be created.
 - `value` - just will be returned.
 - `constant` - the same as `value` but can't be reassign.